Skip to main content

 • Hostname - the network hostname for the machine

-1. In the Network box, users must select Static from the dropdown box.
-Users must also select the correct Network from the dropdown list in order to ensure connectivity to existing MacStadium infrastructure.
+1. In the Network box, you must select Static from the dropdown box.
+You must also select the correct Network from the dropdown list in order to ensure connectivity to existing MacStadium infrastructure.
 Otherwise, Private Cloud will provision a new isolated network for the VM.

 • IP Address – Specifies the IP address of the server.
 The default is auto, this is an invalid option for the static IP.
 Consult the IP Plan in your MacStadium Portal account to determine an IP Address that doesn’t conflict with existing machines.